-The following Immigration guidance note Produced in partnership with Meghan Vozila of Penningtons Manches Cooper provides comprehensive and up to date legal information covering:
+The following Immigration practice note Produced in partnership with Meghan Vozila of Penningtons Manches Cooper provides comprehensive and up to date legal information covering:

 Changes in a person’s circumstances: